Folk and World Music

 The programme aims to train musicians with high artistic and professional ability and, as a student, you will learn how to study in a largely self-directed and independent manner.
 Furthermore, after completing the programme, you will have acquired knowledge in entrepreneurship in order to increase the ability to change and adapt your own professional role to an ever-changing cultural scene.

 You will be introduced to Nordic folk music, but will also have the opportunity to immerse yourself in your own and other cultures' musical traditions.
-The focus is on your musical development and you will have great influence over the content and study structure, which is why your own drive is a prerequisite.
-Concert performances in various contexts are included as an important part of the education.
+Focus is placed on your personal musical development and you will have great influence over the content and study structure, which is why your own drive is a prerequisite.
+Concert performances in various contexts are included as an important part of the programme.

 The programme is also deeply integrated with our Teacher's Training programme in Folk and World music, therefore ensembles, concerts, lessons, and some projects are done jointly.